 Power over Ethernet (PoE) is a protocol that transmits both data and power simultaneously to network devices, greatly reducing the cost of installation and maintenance.
-This allows the placement of devices such as the Ring Stick Up Cam in areas without conventional power supplies.
+This allows the placement of devices such as the Ring Stick Up Cam security camera in areas without conventional power supplies.
 This article will explain Power over Ethernet and answer some of the most frequently asked questions about it.

 How Power Over Ethernet (PoE) Works